inf112-v20/biblioteket/deliverables/ObligatoriskOppgave2.md

 ## Developer Stories

 Because of how little the user will see of the work this sprint we also did a few acceptance criteria specifically for us developers.
- Criteria: The game should abstract away locations and the underlying grid and use that to represent elements on the board, not the other way around.
+* **Criteria**: The game should abstract away locations and the underlying grid and use that to represent elements on the board, not the other way around.
-We need a way to keep track of the position of elements, and a grid that matches the entire board.
+  * We need a way to keep track of the position of elements, and a grid that matches the entire board.
- Criteria: The game should have a clear hierarchy of inheritance for elements, with a single root interface that is inherited down through the specific elements placed on the grid.
+* **Criteria**: The game should have a clear hierarchy of inheritance for elements, with a single root interface that is inherited down through the specific elements placed on the grid.
-A robot is an element, and so is a laser or a flag.
+  * A robot is an element, and so is a laser or a flag.
 As such they should inherit a common interface exposing the minimally required methods for an element.
- Criteria: A player should control one and only one robot.
+* **Criteria**: A player should control one and only one robot.
-A player has HP and a robot takes damage.
+  * A player has HP and a robot takes damage.
 We need to ensure that a player can never control more than one robot at a time and that damage inflicted (and subsequently the death of a robot) affects his or hers HP.

 ## Testing